 The Homestead is often open on public holidays and during summer.
 Snacks, ice creams and drinks are available for purchase.

 The Home Bay Campsite is 5 minutes' walk from the Home Bay wharf, 90 minutes' walk from Rangitoto’s Islington Bay or approximately 3 hours from the Rangitoto wharf.
 It has basic facilities – toilets and potable water but no showers.
 The campsite is adjacent to the beach, so it is easily accessible by private vessels.
 This is the only campground on Rangitoto/Motutapu.
 See the DOC website for more details.

 The Centre, located at Administration Bay, is a restricted area not generally open to the public.
 It sleeps approximately 180 in bunkhouse accommodation.
 There is also a lodge with 34 beds, a small conference room and a cottage which sleeps 11.
 The MOEC website provides full information on their facilities.

-There are many disused military sites on the island including a battery of 6 inch guns and anti-aircraft, machinegun, radar and searchlight installations.
+There are many disused military sites on the island including a battery of three 6 inch guns and anti-aircraft, machinegun, radar and searchlight installations.